HMUNACHI/nanodl/README.md

 - A wide array of blocks and layers, facilitating the creation of customised transformer models from scratch.
 - An extensive selection of models like Gemma, LlaMa2, Mistral, Mixtral, GPT3, GPT4 (inferred), T5, Whisper, ViT, Mixers, GAT, CLIP, and more, catering to a variety of tasks and applications.
-- Data-parallel distributed trainers includding RLHFPPO and RLHFDPO so developers can efficiently train large-scale models on multiple GPUs or TPUs, without the need for manual training loops.
+- Data-parallel distributed trainers includding RLHF so developers can efficiently train large-scale models on multiple GPUs or TPUs, without the need for manual training loops.
 - Dataloaders, making the process of data handling for Jax/Flax more straightforward and effective.
 - Custom layers not found in Flax/Jax, such as RoPE, GQA, MQA, and SWin attention, allowing for more flexible model development.
 - GPU/TPU-accelerated classical ML models like PCA, KMeans, Regression, Gaussian Processes etc., akin to SciKit Learn on GPU.